-This means that the arbiter (or the player) has to check if the minimum numbers of moves have been completed.
+This means that the arbiter and/or the players have to check if the minimum numbers of moves have been completed.

 Consider a game 90 minutes for 40 moves and 30 minutes for the rest of the game.
 It is normal to investigate whether 40 moves have been made by both players only after a flag has fallen.
+Unless a digital board is used this when the arbiter may determine the number of moves played from time.

 If a move (push) counter is used in a digital clock, then it is possible to establish whether 40 moves have been made before a flag fall, as a "-" indication appears on the clock in case that the player does not complete the 40 moves before the allotted time.
-When a digital board is used this may also help in determining the number of moves played.

 In the majority of the top tournaments the move counter is used.

-In case that the indications are 0.00 in both clocks and electronic clocks are used, the Arbiter has always the possibility to establish which flag fell first, with the help of the "-" or any other flag indication.
-Therefore there is always a winner.
-In case mechanical clocks are used then article III.3.1 of the Guidelines about games without increment including Quickplay Finishes are applied.
+Where electronic clocks are used and both clocks show 0.00, the Arbiter can usually establish which flag fell first, with the help of the "-" or any other flag indication.
+Where mechanical clocks are used then article III.3.1 of the Guidelines about games without increment including Quickplay Finishes are applied.